 - Cover the steaks loosely and let them rest for about 10 minutes before serving.

 Best Sides for Strip Steak

-Serve with a bright and tangy chimichurri sauce, or keep the grill going and add a side of veggies like these grilled vegetables, or rosemary mushrooms.
+Serve with a bright and tangy chimichurri sauce, or keep the grill going and add a side of veggies like these bacon wrapped green beans, or rosemary mushrooms.
 Add a simple salad like this cucumber feta salad, and dinner is served!

 Tips For Success!